KlausFuetterer/Pi_approximate_Monte_Carlo_Method/README.md

 Concurrency

-Program with feedback to the user program it still running
+Program with feedback to the user program is still running

 Validating user input